Why do vaccines cause so much upheaval as opposed to, say, antibiotics, painkillers and certain over-the-counter supplements?

 - “If you do not get the form signed DO NOT PAY for the consultation as you did not get what you went for.
 Explain that if you are forced to pay you will report this to the ACCC.”

-A useful resource for parents who are genuinely interested in information about vaccines is The Science of Immunisation: Questions and Answers, by the Australian Academy of Science, although I think too much scientific information exchange should be avoided.
+A more useful resource for parents who are genuinely interested in information about vaccines is The Science of Immunisation, by the Australian Academy of Science, although I think too much scientific information exchange should be avoided.

 Australian Doctor Magazine also quoted MDA National medicolegal manager Dr Sara Bird, who said “GPs were under no legal obligation to sign the forms if they felt unable to properly explain to a particular parent the benefits and risks associated with immunisation, and the dangers of not immunising children. (…) GPs could end consultations if the discussion became ineffective or compromised, such as if a patient behaved in a threatening way, or there was a loss of mutual respect.”

-Good advice from Dr Bird; If the discussion is not leading to anything, it’s probably best to end the consultation.
+Good advice from Dr Bird, let’s treat each other with respect.
+If the discussion is not leading to anything, it’s probably best to end the consultation or continue the conversation at a later stage.